 Awards:

-Peter Gould Paper Award Finalist: Ailing has been selected as a finalist for the 2025 AAG Health and Medical Geography Specialty Group Student Paper Competition.
+AAG Peter Gould Paper Award Finalist: Ailing was selected as a finalist for the 2025 AAG Health and Medical Geography Specialty Group Student Paper Competition.

 This page is currently under construction...